I apply engineering rigor to the financial hype.

 Why I Write

 The financial world, especially the crypto space, is noisy.
 It is filled with speculation, "number go up" charts, and complex jargon designed to confuse rational investors.
-My goal is to cut through that noise using First-Principles Thinking.
+I'm a bitcoin critic, and a very unpopular one, probably because I avoid social media.

 My Methodology